There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

-- Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information); (2) communicate effectively in writing according to the conventions of the discipline; (3) communicate effectively verbally; (4) practise enquiry-based thinking relevant to the discipline; (5) discuss the key considerations associated with the development of an underground mine; (6) identify the major problems associated with underground mining and use systematic methods to resolve these issues; and (7) demonstrate skills in planning, equipment selection, productivities, costs and production scheduling.
+- Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information); (2) communicate effectively in writing according to the conventions of the discipline; (3) communicate effectively verbally; (4) practise enquiry-based thinking relevant to the discipline; (5) discuss the key considerations associated with the development of an underground mine; and (6) identify the major problems associated with underground mining and use systematic methods to resolve these issues.

-- Indicative assessments in this unit are as follows: (1) assignment; (2) quizzes; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) quick quiz portfolio; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)